 Potato Leaf roll virus

-Liberibacter (note not in UNECE Standard but suggest inclusion)

-Other pathogens and pests may be tested at the discretion of the Certification Authority.
+Other pathogens e.g. Liberibacter and pests may be tested at the discretion of the Certification Authority.

-Potato varieties and or accessions that have positive detections for any of the above pathogens must be removed from the production unit.
+Material that has positive detections for any of the above pathogens must not be allowed entry into the minituber production unit.

 Records are to be kept of testing protocol, testing results and sources of original material.

-The CA must maintain any, and all, commercial confidentiality relating to material.

-All potato varieties produced by the microplantlet and/or mintuber production facility must be registered with the CA.

-All material entering the Scheme for certification must have been produced in an Authority approved tissue culture laboratory or minituber production facility meeting the standards as determined by the CA. The UNECE standards provide a set of conditions Annex I.
+.

+Traceability

 The nuclear material will be the foundation for further multiplication of plant material within the seed Scheme.
-A statement of origin must be supplied to the CA when entering the nuclear material into the Scheme.
-The CA should ensure the following information is submitted regarding the introduction of nuclear material.
+This material shall be referenced and its origin well documented prior to entry into the Scheme.
+The CA should have the guarantee of traceability of this material and access to the following information regarding the introduction of nuclear material if necessary.

 Name of supplier